-In the last three weeks, global companies like Apple, Netflix, McDonald’s, PayPal, Coca-Cola, H&M and Disney announced they are suspending or pulling back business in Russia in response to its invasion of Ukraine.
-Wall Street giants Goldman Sachs and JPMorgan also announced plans to move operations out of the country.
-More than 2.5 million Ukrainians have fled their homes so far, and as more international businesses cut ties with Russia pressure is mounting for the country to reach a diplomatic and peaceful resolution to the war.
+Since March, global companies like Apple, Netflix, PayPal, Coca-Cola, H&M and Disney announced they are suspending or pulling back business in Russia in response to its invasion of Ukraine.
+On May 23, Seattle-based Starbucks said it will close its 130 cafes in Russia—an announcement that followed McDonald’s decision to pull out of Russia on May 16.
+More than 14 million Ukrainians are believed to have fled their homes so far, and as more international businesses cut ties with Russia, pressure is mounting for the country to reach a diplomatic and peaceful resolution to the war.

 Though the practice of imposing sanctions during war is not new, “for sanctions to be imposed at this level is, in some ways, unprecedented,” says Dimitry Anastakis, a professor of Canadian business history at the University of Toronto and Rotman School of Management.
 Russia is a major player in the world economy, and some of the companies extricating themselves are leaving millions, even billions, on the table.
 “It may not be clear until the event is a little bit further along, [but] when the dust settles, I think you’re going to see that there was a pretty tremendous impact,” Anastakis says.

 In Canada, many business leaders have followed suit, with Shopify, McCain and Canada Goose among the companies that have announced they will no longer do business in Russia.
 And at least 100 Canadian business leaders are selling off their investments in Russian companies, and have asked others to do the same.
 These moves also signal that companies doing business in Russia have ethical responsibilities that, if neglected, will affect their reputations.
 “We often talk about corporate social responsibility,” says Anastakis.
 “Well, this is where the rubber hits the road.”